ifosch/blog/posts/2015-12-23-dacacio-letsencrypt.rst

 	 - Congratulations!
 Your certificate and chain have been saved at /etc/letsencrypt/live/acacio.cat/fullchain.pem.
 Your cert will expire on 2016-03-06.
-To obtain a new version of the certificate in the future, simply run "Let"'"s Encrypt again.
+To obtain a new version of the certificate in the future, simply run Let s Encrypt again.
-	 - If like Let"'"s Encrypt, please consider supporting our work by:
+	 - If like Let s Encrypt, please consider supporting our work by:

-	   Donating to ISRG / Let"'"s Encrypt:   https://letsencrypt.org/donate
-	   Donating to EFF:                    https://eff.org/donate-le
+	   Donating to ISRG / Let s Encrypt:   https://letsencrypt.org/donate Donating to EFF:                    https://eff.org/donate-le